 Design TemaAlan Tay, Gwen Tan, Seetoh Kum Loon, Berlin Lee

-From the architect.
+Text description provided by the architects.
 Situated in a non-descript, low-rise neighborhood, the 2½-storey intermediate terrace house is rebuilt for a family of four and their pets.

 Landlocked on 3 sides by the party and rear walls of neighboring plots, the site with its dominant linearity is conceptualized as an “alleyway“.
 The “alleyway” with its porosity is crucial for effective cross-ventilation through the dwelling.
 Organized along the open thoroughfare are the extroverted communal spaces while the private spaces are “hung” on the upper floors within enclosing walls.